ourPLCC/plcc/docs/User/Install.md

 Installing a Java JDK has become complicated because there are many different distributes with different licenses and support windows.
 You might consider installing [OpenJDK](https://openjdk.java.net/).

 ### 3.2.
-Install PLCC using installer
+Install PLCC itself

-If you are installing into a Bash environment and also have Git and Curl installed, you can install PLCC as follows.
+If you are installing PLCC into a Bash environment, you can use the installer (requires Git and Curl):

 ```bash
 /bin/bash -c "$(curl -fsSL https://github.com/ourPLCC/plcc/raw/main/installer/install.bash)"
 ```

-Otherwise you will need to download a copy of PLCC.
+If you are installing PLCC into another environment or the installer did not work for you, you can install PLCC manually.

+First, download a copy of PLCC.
 You can do this in two different ways:

 * Use git to clone https://github.com/ourPLCC/plcc into its new home.
     ```bash